 The Average Tilt Quality indicator in the bottom right corner of the window displays the average tilt value relative to the medial axis in degrees for all segments and a quality indicator showing a Poor (red light) or Good (green light) rating.
-This rating is determined by the proximity of the average tilt value to the minimum required average tilt value calculated in Step 3 above.
+This rating is determined by the number of segments that have not reached the expected average tilt and their proximity to the expected average tilt.
 The SAAV should be pumped until the average tilt rating indicates Good (green light) and the Actual Compression is greater than the Calculated Compression.